zZissou/tunely/docs/sprint2.md

 ## Step 6:

-1. When your server returns JSON, display it on the page.
+1. When your server returns JSON, append the new album to the page.
 We already have a function to render it!

 1. TEST ALL THE THINGS